ebdrup/nodeerrors/readme.md

 Note that you can parse any error, also errors passed to you from third party libraries.
 Errors from third party libraries are wrapped in a ```system``` error, and the original error will be in ```internal.innerError```.
+This is done, in order not to pass sensitive internal error information to the client.
+After you `parse` an error, all you need to do is remove the `stack` and `internal` properties, everything else should be safe to send to the client.

-Also note that each when parsing an error it will be given a uuid in the property ```id``` (if it does not already have one) , you can use this when you log the error and want to look up a specific error.
+Also note that each when parsing an error it will be given a uuid in the property ```id``` (if it does not already have a `id`-property).
+You can use this when you log the error and want to look up a specific error.

 Adding extra internal values
 ----------------------------